STEELISI/SENMO/README.md

 The classification framework SENMO (SENsitive content on venMO) classifies a Venmo transaction note as one or more of the sensitive categories from Table 1.
 A note could also be classified as NON (non-sensitive), if it does not contain any sensitive information.

 This repository includes the tools SENMO and SENMO-npre.
-SENMO-npre: Classifies Venmo notes as one or more of the sensitive categories from Table 1 using BERT without applying sensitive keywords pre-filters on the classification input (i.e, without using the list of known sensitive keywords).
+SENMO-npre: classifies Venmo notes as one or more of the sensitive categories from Table 1 using BERT without applying sensitive keywords pre-filters on the classification input (i.e, without using the list of known sensitive keywords).
-SENMO: Classifies Venmo notes using BERT as one or more of the sensitive categories from Table 1 after applying sensitive keywords pre-filters on the classification input (i.e, using the list of known sensitive keywords).
+SENMO: classifies Venmo notes using BERT as one or more of the sensitive categories from Table 1 after applying sensitive keywords pre-filters on the classification input (i.e, using the list of known sensitive keywords).

 ## Overview